alakijaayo/CV/README.md

 #### Team Player

-Have worked in a team surrounding at all work places, most notably at Kings where myself and three others handled the diaries and schedule of the Opthamology surgeons, booking in patients as well as rescheduling them if emergencies needed to be booked in.
+Have worked in a team surrounding at all work places, most notably at Kings where myself and three others handled the diaries and schedule of the Ophthalmology surgeons, booking in patients as well as rescheduling them if emergencies needed to be booked in.

 At Groupon, worked in a team dealing with enquiries from clients looking to join Groupon and bring them onto the platform.
 Have also worked in a group on my final [project](https://github.com/alakijaayo/Radioroom), helping to build our project in 10 days by learning new languages and how to test using new frameworks such as Cypress.io